 Step 4: Thawing and Baking the Yeast Rolls

-- When you are ready to bake fresh yeast rolls, remove the desired number of dough balls from the freezer.
+- When you are ready to bake fresh soft yeast rolls, remove the desired number of dough balls from the freezer.

 - Place the thawed dough balls on a parchment-lined baking sheet, leaving space between each ball for rising and spreading.